People's National Assembly

 The People's National Assembly (المجلس الشعبي الوطني; abbreviated APN) is the lower house of the Algerian Parliament.
 It is composed of 407 members directly elected by the population.
-Of the 407 seats, 8 are reserved for Algerians living abroad.
+Of the 407 seats, 12 are reserved for Algerians living abroad.
 Members of the People's National Assembly are directly elected through proportional representation in multiple-member districts and serve terms lasting five years at a time.
-The last election for this body was held on 12 June 2021.
+The last election for this body was held on 2 July 2026.
 The minimum age for election to the Assembly is 28.

-There are 58 districts, corresponding to the wilayas (provinces), and an overseas constituency, which send representatives to this body.
-The current speaker of the APN is Ibrahim Boughali, an independent member.
+There are 69 districts, corresponding to the wilayas (provinces), and an overseas constituency, which send representatives to this body.
+The current speaker of the APN is Khalida Boufedeche, a member of the National Liberation Front (FLN).
 The minimum age to vote in Algeria is 18 and voting is not compulsory.

 History

 The first election for the People's National Assembly was held on 20 September 1962.
 In 1963, the President of the Republic of Algeria, Ahmed Ben Bella, halted the activities of the APN and set up a Revolution Council lasting from 1965 to 1976.
 The APN was reestablished in 1976 with the passage of Algeria's new constitution, at the time only a unicameral legislature.
 Up until 1991, the ruling party was the National Liberation Front (FLN), and in fact, the 1976 Algerian constitution considered the FLN as the preferred Algerian political party.
 The first APN election with multiple parties was held in December 1991.
 After a predicted Islamic Salvation Front (FIS) victory, a fundamentalist opposition party, the Algerian People's National Armed Forces canceled the elections.
 A substitute legislative body, the National Consultative Council, was established in April 1992 and lasted until May 1994, when the National Transitional Council ruled for until the next elections, held on 5 June 1997.
 In 1996, the legislature split into two chambers forming the Algerian Parliament with the ratification of a new constitution.